myersjustinc/pipenv/docs/basics.rst

    This could lead to breakage of your Python installation, or even your complete OS.**

-When you build an image with this example (assuming requests is found in Pipefile), you will see that ``requests`` is installed in the ``runtime`` image::
+When you build an image with this example (assuming requests is found in Pipfile), you will see that ``requests`` is installed in the ``runtime`` image::

   $ sudo docker build --no-cache -t oz/123:0.1 .